Smooth homotopy 4-sphere

-for a positive integer $n$ and by Freedman \cite{Fr} (see also \cite{FQ}) that there is a homeomorphism from $W$ to $\Sigma(m)$.
-However, a technique used for the proof of Theorem~1.1 cannot be generalized to this case.
-In fact, it is known by Akhmedov-Park in \cite{AP} that there is a closed simply connected signature-zero spin 4-manifold $M$ with a large second Betti number $\beta_2(M;{\mathbf Z})=2m$ such that $M$ is not diffeomorphic to $\Sigma(m)$.
-What can be said in this paper is the following corollary.
+As it is seen from the proof of Corollary~1.3, Theorem~1.1 is actually equivalent to the Smooth 4D Poincar{\'e} Conjecture by $\Gamma_4=0$ or $\pi_0(\mbox{Diff}^+(S^3))=0$.
+It remains unknown whether the diffeomorphism $M \to S^4$ in Corollary~1.3 made orientation-preservingly is isotopically unique, although it is concordantly unique since $\Gamma_5=0$ by Kervaire \cite{Ke}, and piecewise-linear-isotopically unique by Hudson \cite{Hud}, Rourke-Sanderson \cite{RS}.
+The Piecewise-Linear 4D Poincar{\'e} Conjecture is equivalent the Smooth 4D Poincar{\'e} Conjecture by using a compatible smoothability of a piecewise-linear 4-manifold and a basic fact that every piecewise-linear auto-homeomorphism of the 4-disk keeping the boundary identically is piecewise-linearly $\partial$-relatively isotopic to the identity by \cite{Hud,RS}.
+The result of Wall \cite{W} used for the proof of Corollary~1.3 says further that for every closed simply connected signature-zero spin 4-manifold $M$ with the second Betti number $\beta_2(M;Z)=2m$, there is a diffeomorphism $\kappa:M\#\Sigma(n)\to \Sigma(m+n)$ for some $n$.
+Then there is also a homeomorphism from $M$ to $\Sigma(m)$ by \cite{Fr, FQ}.
+It should be noted that the present technique used for the proof of Theorem~1.1 cannot be directly generalized to the case of $m>0$.
+In fact, it is known by Akhmedov-Park \cite{AP} that there is a closed simply connected signature-zero spin 4-manifold $M$ with a large second Betti number $\beta_2(M;Z)=2m$ such that $M$ is not diffeomorphic to $\Sigma(m)$ .
+The following corollary is what can be said in this paper.

 \phantom{x}